Start Planning: Book your Manaslu Circuit Adventure for 2024/2025 !

 Tailored Itineraries

 We understand that every trekker has unique needs and preferences.
-That’s why we offer customizable itineraries that can be adjusted to match your fitness level, interests, and time constraints, ensuring you get the most out of your Manaslu trek.
+That’s why we offer customizable itineraries that can be adjusted to match your fitness level, interests, and time constraints, ensuring you get the most out of your Manaslu circuit trek.

 Small Group Sizes